 Step 2: Earn Practicum Hours

-Requirements for practicum hours are different in each state.
-In California, for example, students must document two years or 4,000 hours of supervised counseling hours before they can apply for certification.
+Besides private practice counseling, requirements for practicum hours varies by state and certification level.
+However, all states mandate that counselors working in private practices complete 2,000 to 4,000 hours of supervised clinical experience.
 In most states, supervisors generally evaluate interns on ethical conduct and competency.
 The ability to implement effective counseling strategies is included in the competency evaluation process.